johnlarkin1/johnlarkin1.github.io/_posts/2016-12-23-sudoku-solver.md

 Conclusion
 ==========
 I actually struggled a bit with writing the code.
 It took me awhile to figure out how to cover all my base cases.
 I realized that this is on Geeks for Geeks, or at least I'm pretty sure, but I wasn't really about looking at their solution, and I coded mine up from scratch.
 It's not the most elequent, but I'm pretty proud of it.
 I know it could be much prettier, but at the moment, I'm content.
+I'm sure there are some really nice solutions out there on the web.

 Anyway, [check out the program here!][code].
 It's got some nice features, such as being able to read in a matrix from stdin, from a file, default, and cycle through a directory and check the inputs.
 Let me know if anyone has any improvements!
 The code isn't fully optimized yet, just a solution, that works and that I'm happy and proud with.

 Overall, it was a solid project to work on.
 Definitely awesome to pick up a new concept like backtracking, as this was my first taste of it in both academics and actual programming.
 I'm looking forward to learning more about it.
 As always, definitely feel free to comment or shoot me an email if there are any questions, or anything that I can do a lot better.
 Always looking to improve.

 [comment]: <> (Bibliography)